Mastering Application State in React: A Deep Dive into Hooks

 In this example, the reducer function handles different actions like

-function is used to trigger these actions.Benefits of Hooks for State Management
+INCREMENT and DECREMENT, updating the count state accordingly.
+The dispatch function is used to trigger these actions.Benefits of Hooks for State Management

 1. Improved Code Structure: Hooks enable cleaner, more readable functional components, simplifying complex state logic.